-From the impulse of conscience emerge the seeds for the new faculties of clairvoyance that will render perceptible the presence of Christ in the realm of the etheric, for which the people of the East yearn and are predisposed.
-This is the reason for the pitiless fight against the Russian spirit waged by the Western brotherhoods.
-What is reflected at the external level on economic and political strategic terms is in reality the result of an intense spiritual battle.
+From the impulse of conscience emerge the seeds for the new faculties of clairvoyance which will render perceptible the presence of Christ in the realm of the etheric, for which the people of the East yearn and are predisposed.
+This is the reason for the pitiless fight against the Russian spirit waged by the western brotherhoods.
+What is reflected at the external level on economic, political strategic terms, is in reality the result of an intense spiritual battle.

-The Eastern oneness of soul reacts as antipathy toward what speaks out of the anti-Christian Intellectual and Consciousness Soul so present in the West.
-For the people of the East to come to terms with the Consciousness Soul, they must turn their pursuit from the achievements of external world to the inner world.
-They must internalize it, spiritualize it, in order that it does not cause damage.11
+The Eastern oneness of soul reacts as antipathy towards what speaks out of the anti-Christian intellectual and consciousness soul so present in the West.
+For the people of the East to come to terms with the consciousness soul they must turn its pursuit from the achievements of external world to the inner world.
+They must internalize it, spiritualize it in order that it does not cause damage.11